Key Takeaway

 - From Oxford and Cambridge to Al Quaraouiyine and Salamanca, these universities are more than just old.
 They’re still active, global leaders in education and research, attracting students from all over the world.

-Ever wonder what college was like hundreds of years ago?
-The world’s oldest universities have some pretty cool stories!
+Ever wondered what student life looked like hundreds of years ago?
+The world’s oldest universities have fascinating stories.

 1. UNIVERSITY OF AL QUARAOUIYINE